PowerShellEmpire/PowerTools/PowerView/README.md

-    Get-LastLoggedOn                -   return the last logged on user for a target host Get-NetProcess                  -   gets the remote processes and owners on a remote server Get-UserEvent                   -   returns logon or TGT events from the event log for a specified host
+    Get-LastLoggedOn                -   return the last logged on user for a target host Get-NetProcess                  -   gets the remote processes and owners on a remote server Get-UserEvent                   -   returns logon or TGT events from the event log for a specified host Get-ADObject                    -   takes a domain SID and returns the user, group, or computer object associated with it.

 ## GPO functions